 What is Supplier Onboarding?

-Vendor or supplier onboarding is the process of collecting and analyzing supplier information in order to register that supplier in a company’s system so that the company can transact with that supplier to securely purchase goods and ensure compliance.
+Vendor or supplier onboarding is the process of collecting and analyzing supplier information in order to register that supplier in a company’s system, securely purchase goods from them, and ensure compliance.
 This process is specific to procurement, as it involves sourcing goods and services, not simply purchasing them.
 It goes hand in hand with the supplier enablement process, and is also an important pillar of business spend management that should not be overlooked.

 How does it fit into the greater P2P process?
 Several steps have to be taken before suppliers come into play.

 - Purchase requisiton – the purchase need has to be considered and approved

 - Purchase order – approval of the PR will open a purchase order, or PO